geeknik/my-awesome-stars/README.md

 - [the-advoid/ad-void](https://github.com/the-advoid/ad-void) - ✈️ An efficient AdBlock filter list that blocks ads, trackers, malware, phishing attempts, fake download links, fake search results, and a lot more if you want it to!
 Things like: cookie-consent banne
 - [DandelionSprout/adfilt](https://github.com/DandelionSprout/adfilt) - The place where I, DandelionSprout, store my web filter lists for countless topics, including my Nordic adblock list.
 As simple as that, really.
-- [uBlockOrigin/uAssets](https://github.com/uBlockOrigin/uAssets) - Resources for uBlock Origin, uMatrix: static filter lists, ready-to-use rulesets, etc.
+- [uBlockOrigin/uAssets](https://github.com/uBlockOrigin/uAssets) - Filter lists for uBlock Origin & uBlock Origin Lite

 ## Assembly